 “That’s nothing to do with me.
 I have an agent for negotiations.
 What the boys are doing is on themselves.
 I’ll have my agent call you.”

-Elton turned back to shoveling in the pasta.
-I pushed Twit in his direction.
+Elton turns back to shoveling in the pasta.
+I push Twit in his direction.

-Edgar turned to me, “You want more money?”
+Edgar turns to me, “You want more money?”

 “Marty’s gonna kill me when he wakes up this morning and finds his two stars are in LA.
 He’ll havta shut down the shoot.